-What is the Sandwich Method?
+What is Feedback Sandwich Method?

-Sandwich Method is a way of giving feedback.
+Feedback Sandwich Method is a way of giving feedback.
 If you are you in the midst of rehearsing for something big?
 Talking with a teammate about something that went wrong?
 Reviewing with the team how a recent event unfolded?
 These are all times when you might need to deliver some “constructive feedback.”
 It’s important to pause and reflect after you do something big.

 Being objective and critical is key to improving, but it can also make people uncomfortable, defensive, and unwilling to listen.
 So how do you convey your message across without upsetting anyone?
-Use the Sandwich Method.
+Use the Feedback Sandwich Method.

 Just like the sandwich which has two slices of bread with some meat in the middle (or PBJ or whatever), your approach to delivering constructive criticism can be built the same way.
 Here’s how it works:

-First Slice of Bread: Positive feedback
+First Slice of Bread: Positive Employee feedback

 Start with genuine praise for something the person did well as an honest feedback.
 This sets a positive tone, and makes them more receptive to what you have to say.